-16.3.1 UE procedure for receiving HARQ-ACK on sidelink
+16.3.1 UE procedure for receiving PSFCH with control information

-A UE that transmitted a PSSCH scheduled by a SCI format 2-A or a SCI format 2-B that indicates HARQ feedback enabled, attempts to receive associated PSFCHs according to PSFCH resources determined as described in clause 16.3.
+A UE that transmitted a PSSCH scheduled by a SCI format 2-A or a SCI format 2-B that indicates HARQ feedback enabled, attempts to receive associated PSFCHs with HARQ-ACK information according to PSFCH resources determined as described in clause 16.3.0.
 The UE determines an ACK or a NACK value for HARQ-ACK information provided in each PSFCH resource as described in [10, TS 38.133].
 The UE does not determine both an ACK value and a NACK value at a same time for a PSFCH resource.

 For each PSFCH reception occasion, from a number of PSFCH reception occasions, the UE generates HARQ-ACK information to report to higher layers.
 For generating the HARQ-ACK information, the UE can be indicated by a SCI format to perform one of the following